An overview of IPF’s view on

 Our products are tailored to our customers' needs and their ability to repay.
 We provide clear guidance at the outset on how much the customer will repay.
 We practice forbearance when a customer may have temporary difficulty in making a loan repayment.

 - We only lend to customers who can prove they have a regular, secure income and can afford their repayments.

-We are members of the following associations:
+In our home credit markets we are members of the following associations:

 - Poland – Foundation for the Development of the Financial Market

 - Czech Republic – Czech Leasing and Financial Association

 - Hungary – National Association of Financial Enterprises

 - Romania – Financial Companies Association in Romania

 - Mexico – Mexican Association of Specialized Financial Entities; Mexican Microfinance Network ProDesarrollo, Mexican Institute of Financial Executives.